richard-weinhold/pomato/docs/line_parameters.rst

 .. _line_parameters:

-Line Parameters for linear power flow
+Line parameters for linear power flow
 -------------------------------------

 Power flow calculations rely on many parameters, related to the existing infrastructure of lines (branches), nodes (buses) and transformers.
 Detailed information is scarce and especially in the composition of open energy models, it is required to abstract and interpolate the existing data to